rpalermodrums/csv-transformer/README.md

 # Transpose Columns from CSV Files
-This Python script reads CSV files, transposes specific columns from vertical to horizontal, matches information from the columns to the transposed data, adds unique identifiers for each new row, and produces CSV outputs.
+This Python script reads CSV files, transposes specified data types columns from vertical to horizontal, matches specific information from the columns to the transposed data, adds unique identifiers for each new row, and produces CSV outputs.

 ## Requirements
 Python 3.6 or higher
 pandas library